smp-3d/dotadd.js/README.md

 # dotadd.js

-This repository contains the integration of the .add-format functionalities for a JavaScript environment.
+This repository contains an implementation of the .add-format for JavaScript.
-Following is described what the possibilities are and how to use them.

 ## Guide